It's Worth Your Effort to Make a Place for Everything

-And that's the reason you should create a home for each thing you own, and why you should develop the habit of putting things where they belong when they're not in use.
+That's the reason you should create a home for each thing you own, and why you should develop the habit of putting things where they belong when they're not in use.

 "A place for everything" simply makes life easier.

 Multiple times every day, it makes tasks a little smoother, a little quicker, and a little more pleasant.
-Try to calculate the value of that as it happens over and over and over, and contrast it with the constant low-level irritation of a cluttered, disorganized home where you can never find anything when you need it, or you never realize that you're out of ketchup (or that you have three partially-used bottles) because it has no designated home.
+Try to calculate the value of that as it happens over and over, and contrast it with the constant low-level irritation of a cluttered, disorganized home where you can never find anything when you need it, or you never realize that you're out of ketchup (or that you have three partially-used bottles) because it has no designated home.

-Most of us live in houses that are big enough to accommodate the stuff a family needs, but if you have three couches, four sets of dishes, 19 bath towels, and too much of everything else, you might be struggling to find a home for it all.
+Most of us live in houses that are big enough to accommodate the stuff a family needs, but if you have three couches, four sets of dishes, 29 bath towels, and too much of everything else, you might be struggling to find homes for all of it.

-If your cupboard won't hold all of the family's games, you need to pick out the games that you actually play, and get rid of the ones the kids have outgrown, or that are broken or missing pieces.
+If your cupboard won't hold all of the family's games, you need to pick out the games that you actually play, and get rid of the ones that are broken, missing pieces, or that the kids have outgrown.
 Prune the collection until it fits, or if you truly enjoy and use a lot of games, remove something else from the cupboard so the games can live there.